St4ck-UnderFlow/projeto-java/tests/TestsCases.md

 - [x] When exiting the game, there has to be a confirmation message if you really want to exit
 - [x] When exiting the game, the game has to close without crashing
 - [x] When insert to travel to next city, have to show the available citys

+- [ ] When insert a index that not exist to travel another city, the code don't crash
+- [ ] When travel to another city, have to increase or decrease the amount of power
+- [ ] When show the opitions of citys can you have travel, have to show the amount of power the player have